pierceforte/cs307_data_project/README.md

 Known Bugs:

 Extra credit:
 Given that I joined late, the goal was to complete the basic requirements.
-My implementation of "final" questions 1-4 and error handling could be considered "extra".
+My implementation of "final" questions 1-4, a main() method that works on the full data set, and error handling could be considered "extra".

 ### Notes/Assumptions